samirpokharel/samirpokharel/README.md

-I'm **Sameer Pokhrel**.
-I'm an 12th-grade student pursuing Technical Education mortar_board from Pokhariya Secondary School.
-I'm a passionate learner who's always willing to learn and work across technologies.
+My name is **Sameer Pokhrel**.
+I am software developer with 2 year + developmenet Exprience in Designing, Developing, Testing, Dubgging applications I'm a passionate learner  always willing to learn and work across technologies.

 I love to explore new technologies and try to solve real-life problems sparkles.
 I'm currently into Mobile App development with flutter